rmdashrfv/flask_python/README.md

 2. Create a database
 3. Install [gunicorn](https://gunicorn.org/) (G-Unit Unicorn web server by 50 Cent)
 4. Install dependencies
-5. Start the server with `gunicorn app:app`
+5. Start the server with `gunicorn app:app` (If you are using WebSockets, you must run your server using `flask run --port=PORT`)

 **Install your dependencies**